Liquorice

 rfqId: string;

-/// RFQ expiry UNIX timestamp (seconds)
+/// RFQ expiration UNIX timestamp (seconds)

 expiry: number,